SimplyExothiII/pyhelpy/README.md

 # v.2.0.0
 Pyhelpy wont receive any more updates.
-This is the final version, unless there are some bugs that need to be fixed.
+This is the final version.

 ## Installing
 First of all, you need to install appJar: